-If a parent / guardian should become abusive (physically, verbally, or in writing) which includes being belligerent, threatening, intimidating, condescending or showing any negative signs of demeanor toward any staff member of this is grounds for immediate dismissal from the program.
-The child will be disenvolled or the abusive parent will not be allowed on site.
+If a parent / guardian should become abusive (physically, verbally, or in writing) which includes being belligerent, threatening, intimidating, condescending or showing any negative signs of demeanor toward any staff member of this.

 The Meriden YMCA Childcare Program Staff has discussed the statement on guidance with me and I am aware of the policy.
 Should I have any additional questions or concerns I will address them with a staff member as well as the program director.